Matricaria

 Matricaria is a genus of flowering plants in the chamomile tribe within the sunflower family.
 Some of the species have the common name of "mayweed", but this name also refers to plants not in this genus.

 Description

 Their many-branched stems are prostrate to erect, glabrous, and very leafy.
 Their bipinnate leaves have numerous linear, narrowly lobed leaflets.

 The flowers are radially symmetrical.
 The greenish-yellow capitula are semi-spherical.
-The white ray florets can be present (M. recutita) or lacking (M. discoidea).
+The white ray florets can be present (M. chamomilla) or lacking (M. discoidea).
 The disc florets are 4- to 5-dentate.
 The receptacle is 2–3 times as high as wide.
 The pappus may be crown-shaped and short, or lacking.

 Taxonomy

 The taxonomy of Matricaria is controversial and very confused.
 Several species are classified either in Tripleurospermum or Matricaria depending on the interpretation of the author.
 The distinction is made according to the number of the seed ribs: Tripleurospermum has one adaxial and two lateral seed ribs, while Matricaria has four or five adaxial seed ribs.